Three months earlier, their world had changed.

 [My] blessing will be on your food and water.
 I will take away sickness from among you, and none will miscarry or be barren in your land.
 I will give you a full life span.
 I will make all your enemies turn their backs and run.
 I will establish your borders.7

-When a specific need or danger arose, he would make known the path of life.
-He would lead practically, creatively, often counter-intuitively – and always personally.
+As each need or danger arose, he would make known the path of life.
+He would lead them practically, creatively, often counter-intuitively – and always personally.
 Whatever they faced, he would make the way through.
-And he would make clear to them how to walk with him.
-In love.
-Into the blessing.

 The same God still says to his people:

-This is a lightly edited repost with a slight name change.
+The title, headings and some sections of this 2024 repost were updated July 9, 2025.
 The original post was published August 14, 2020, under the title, “When the world has changed.”

 Image by Pete Linforth from Pixabay